vuejs/docs/src/guide/extras/web-components.md

 ### Web Components and Typescript {#web-components-and-typescript}

-If you are developing an application or a library, you may want to [typecheck](/guide/scaling-up/tooling.html#typescript) your Vue components.
+If you are developing an application or a library, you may want to [type check](/guide/scaling-up/tooling.html#typescript) your Vue components, including those that are defined as custom elements.

-The `defineCustomElement` function does not automatically infer the types of components.
-Instead we can define a global component typings using the the [`GlobalComponents` interface](https://github.com/vuejs/language-tools/tree/1b90234ec6f10a3c0f080d0310711c2cd8de02dd/extensions/vscode-vue-language-features#usage) in Vue templates and/or in [JSX](https://www.typescriptlang.org/docs/handbook/jsx.html#intrinsic-elements).
+Custom elements are registered globally using native APIs, so by default they won't have type inference when used in Vue templates.
+To provide type support for Vue components registered as custom elements, we can register global component typings using the the [`GlobalComponents` interface](https://github.com/vuejs/language-tools/blob/master/packages/vscode-vue/README.md#usage) in Vue templates and/or in [JSX](https://www.typescriptlang.org/docs/handbook/jsx.html#intrinsic-elements):

 ```typescript
 import { defineCustomElement } from 'vue'